How I Went From Side-Hustle To Full-Time Income with Drop Shipping

 I realized that Wordpress is much better, so I set up a website with Woocommerce plugin.
-I made sales almost right away on bikes that are priced around $300, $600, and $1,000 because we're driving traffic from Google Ads, SEO, and videos from Google shopping ads.
-We were starting shifting from single-gear bikes to more expensive road bikes, and I started working from home and building the company.
+I made sales almost right away that are priced around $300, $600, and $1,000 because we're driving traffic from Google Ads, SEO, and videos from Google shopping ads.
+We were starting shifting to more expensive products, and I started working from home and building the company.
 I began to gain attention and began buying other products to sell online.
 Note that I am still was working at the lock warehouse.
-Eventually, my bosses saw what I am doing and stopped me because I was basically selling my bikes at work.
+Eventually, my bosses saw what I am doing and stopped me because I was basically selling at work.

 I was making enough money at that point.
 It was 2013, and that is the time I broke the six-figure mark, causing over 100,000 in sales.
 I decided I will be quitting my day job, but it didn't went to the plan.
 One day, my boss told me I will be fired because I was giving employees 'other ideas' so I was laid off.

 Still, I was more than happy.
 I continued my business and filed for unemployment that gave me a percentage of my past wage.
 Back then, my business is a sole proprietorship and have no W-4 attached to it.
 Therefore, I got my unemployment income and dropshipping income.
 I also did side gigs of creating web stores for other locksmiths I worked as clients back at the warehouse.

 I got involved in other business like MLM and life insurance.
 By 2014, things started taking off.
 We were selling a lot on eBay and Amazon.com, and we even began selling expensive products that gave us even more profit.

 Opening My First Physical Store, and My Mistakes